fancytigerdustball/fancytigerdustball/README.md

-I'm fancytigerdustball.
+Hi, I'm fancytigerdustball!

-I like programming games with Python, and I am learning Java.
+I mostly program with Python because it's the only language I know very well.

-I know Python and a little of HTML, CSS, and JavaScript.
+I also do a little bit of website-type languages, that is, HTML, CSS, and Javascript.
+I do programming as a hobby, and mostly make simple (but fun!) games.
+Nothing super serious.